wuyenlin/norpark_project/Insecam/README.md

 ```
 systemctl restart cron
 ```
 to restart the crontab for the changes to take place.
+Insert your password when prompted.